DishaJaviya26/weather_react/README.md

 Here's a list of technologies that is used to build weathercast website:

-* Front-end : React JS and tailwindcss
+* Front-end : React and tailwindcss
 * Weather API : Weather by API-Ninjas

 Weather API Link : https://rapidapi.com/apininjas/api/weather-by-api-ninjas/